Cell Dissociation Market Size and Share

 Cell Dissociation Market Analysis by Mordor Intelligence

-The cell dissociation market is valued at USD 0.61 billion in 2025 and is projected to reach USD 1.24 billion by 2030, expanding at a 15.17% CAGR.
+The cell dissociation market size is valued at USD 0.61 billion in 2025 and is projected to reach USD 1.24 billion by 2030, expanding at a 15.17% CAGR.
 The market’s ascent is tied to its enabling role in cell and gene therapy production, single-cell omics, and personalized-medicine pipelines.
 Regulatory approvals for advanced therapies, automation breakthroughs, and large-scale public biotechnology funding collectively accelerate adoption.
 Pharmaceutical and biotechnology firms remain the primary purchasers, yet contract research organizations (CROs) capture rising share as sponsors outsource complex tasks.
 North America keeps the lead owing to established infrastructure, while Asia-Pacific posts the fastest growth backed by multibillion-dollar national programs in China, Japan, and India.

 Key Report Takeaways